Koh-i-noor Gioconda Soft Pastel Pencils

 Cost – 3/5

 The prices of these vary wildly.
 However, they all tend to be premium priced and can get quite high into the premium category.
-It is essential you shop around on these.
-On the low end these are a good price and on the high end, not so much.
+You must shop around for these.
+On the low end, these are a good price, and on the high end, not so much.
 Pastel pencils will typically fetch a higher asking price simply due to the more exotic materials used in the core, but when you are paying into this price range, you deserve to be picky.

 Overall Ranking – 3/5